Nobody spoke for almost a minute.

 A pretty girl in a summer dress isn’t enough to stop Thorn, Avril thought.
 So why is he considering this?

-“We have done as our lord commanded,” Thorn spoke, but there was a catch in his voice that confirmed Zin’s claim, they went too far.
+“We have done as Lord Mikkel commanded,” Thorn spoke, but there was a catch in his voice that confirmed Zin’s claim, They’re in pain.

 “Lord Mikkel wanted us uninjured.”
-Zin looked at Laurill, Maxian, Gabe, and Avril.
+Zin stood up and looked at Laurill, Maxian, Gabe, and Avril.

 Thorn’s jaw clenched, he regarded his prisoners and said, “They killed us.”